SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>![](../ex3/images/ex162-3-11-0.png)

-2. Select a 'Groovy Script' in the 'Add Flow Step' dialog.
+2. Select a '**Groovy Script**' in the 'Add Flow Step' dialog.

 <br>![](../ex3/images/ex162-3-11.png)

-3. Title this step 'Log Sales Order Event Payload' in the 'General' tab of the property sheet.
+3. Title this step '**Log Sales Order Event Payload**' in the 'General' tab of the property sheet.
 This step captures and logs the payload received from the AEM Adapter.

     Click on the 'Create' button of the script step to launch the script editor.